When is the Right Time to Hire a Criminal Defense Lawyer?

 When Investigators or Police Question You

 As you may have observed in movies or television shows, the police might request you to provide a statement, giving the impression that you are not under arrest.
-If they suspect you of committing a crime but lack sufficient evidence to detain you, they may aim to put you at ease and elicit information that can be used against you.
-Remember, it is within your rights to have a criminal defense attorney in Johns Island, SC, present during questioning, and you should absolutely use that to your advantage.
+Remember, it is within your rights to have a criminal defense attorney in John’s Island, SC, present during questioning, and you should absolutely use that to your advantage.
+If possible, consult with an attorney before answering any questions or participating in any discussions with law enforcement.

 When Authorities Search Your Residence